daphil19/kotlin-xdebug-error/README.md

 `XDebugError` shows the initial minimum reproducible example of the error found.

-`XDebugErrorClass` is an example of how to get the error to occurr in a class during class construction time.
+`XDebugErrorClass` is an example of how to get the error to occur in a class during class construction time.

 `XDebugErrorAnnotation` is another minimum reproducible example that identifies the potential impact of the annotation(s) on `Path()`.
 Thanks to @ephemient in the [kotlin slack](https://kotlinlang.slack.com) for producing this example.